CQUni-Mike/COIT11134-2019-T2/Week 03 - Vehicles, Cars, Trucks - Part 02/README.md

 * Place all of the "Delete" related functionality / components to it's own tab,
 * Place all of the "Display" related functionality / components to it's own tab,

-* Each Vehicle, Car, Truck must be unique.
+???.
+Each Vehicle, Car, Truck must be unique.
 * implement Comparable for Vehicle and search for Vehicle before adding it.

 ???.
 Exception Handling and Validation.
-* When Vehicle data is validated, where should it be cheched ?
+* When Vehicle data is validated, where should it be checked ?
 In which class ? i.e. Which class is responsible for handling / storing / processing Vehicle data ?
-* When Car data is validated, where should it be cheched ?
+* When Car data is validated, where should it be checked ?
 In which class ?
-* When Truck data is validated, where should it be cheched ?
+* When Truck data is validated, where should it be checked ?
 In which class ?
 * Change your "Add" button functionality, so that all validation processing occurs in the classes which are responsible the data.

 ??.
 JTable - much nicer way to display your data than textareas !